 Agramunt, for one, continues to serve as a Member of Spanish Senate.
 According to El País, he has the support of a large majority in the People’s Party.

-Until June 2018, Conde was the country’s Minister of Defence, meeting counterparts in the United States and across Europe on a regular basis.
+Until June 2018, Conde was the country’s Secretary of State of Defence, meeting counterparts in the United States and across Europe on a regular basis.

 To date, Xuclá remains an elected member for Girona in the Congress of Deputies, the lower house of the Spanish legislature.